vcisse-scottlogic/fast-ai-adjacent-material/adjacent_material.md

 and some in the group thought it was -- sometimes - difficult to follow Jeremy Howard's teaching style.

-That is why we think that additional aids (other external online courses) are required to give more detail.
 Looking at core concepts from multiple perspectives is generally a crucial point in the learning process.

-We are proposing a non-exhaustive list of adjacent material that we believe will help in fully understanding the fast.ai course provided by Jeremy Howard.
+Therefore, we are sharing the list of additional material that we found helpful in fully understanding the fast.ai course.

 ## Linear Regression & Random Forest

--   Introduction to Machine Learning with Python (Programming with Mosh) -- Beginner level
+#### Introduction to Machine Learning with Python - beginner level

 This course first introduces the different steps involved in a ML project and the popular Python libraries used in ML.
 It then uses